RasParker/Kumawood/Project_Plan.md

 **Follow-up Prompt:**

 "Let's build the DownloadsScreen component using the dark theme.

-Props: It must accept MapsToProfile and MapsToPlayer.
+1. **Props:** It must accept `MapsToProfile` and `MapsToPlayer`.

-UI (Dark Theme): Create a new screen with a "Back" arrow (calls MapsToProfile) and a title "Download".
+2. **UI (Dark Theme):** Create a new screen with a "Back" arrow (calls `MapsToProfile`) and a title "Download".
 Show available device            storage (light text) at the bottom.

-Membership Check: Fetch the user's has_membership status from Supabase.
+3. **Membership Check:** Fetch the user's `has_membership` status from Supabase.

-Conditional Rendering:
+4. **Conditional Rendering:**

-If has_membership is false: Show the empty state icon and text: "Your download list is empty." (light color).
-Maybe add an upsell button to the StoreScreen.
+     * If `has_membership` is false: Show the empty state icon and text: "Your download list is empty." (light color).
+Maybe add an upsell         button to the `StoreScreen`.

-If has_membership is true:
+     * If `has_membership` is true:

-Implement offline storage (e.g., using IndexedDB via a library like Dexie.js or Service Workers).
+       * Implement offline storage (e.g., using IndexedDB via a library like `Dexie.js` or Service Workers).

-Add a "Download" button to the EpisodeSheet in the PlayerScreen (only visible to members).
-This button downloads the video file (from Cloudinary) and saves it to local storage, associating it with the episode_id.
+       * Add a "Download" button to the `EpisodeSheet` in the `PlayerScreen` (only visible to members).
+This button downloads the video              file (from Cloudinary) and saves it to local storage, associating it with the `episode_id`.

-Fetch the list of locally stored episode_ids.
+       * Fetch the list of locally stored `episode_ids`.

-Query Supabase to get the details (poster, title) for these episodes.
+       * Query Supabase to get the details (poster, title) for these episodes.

-Display the downloaded episodes in a list (dark theme styled).
+       * Display the downloaded episodes in a list (dark theme styled).

-Tapping a downloaded episode should call MapsToPlayer, passing a flag or special URL to indicate it should play from local storage, not stream.
+       * Tapping a downloaded episode should call `MapsToPlayer`, passing a flag or special URL to indicate it should play from local                storage, not stream.

-Add functionality (e.g., swipe-to-delete or an edit mode) to manage/delete downloaded files.
+       * Add functionality (e.g., swipe-to-delete or an edit mode) to manage/delete downloaded files.

-(Advanced - Optional): Implement background downloading and progress indicators."
+5. **(Advanced - Optional):** Implement background downloading and progress indicators."

 ---